Discontinuity-aware physics-informed neural network for phase-field method in three-phase flow with phase change: Results

 In addition, we examine the influence of different substrate supercooling conditions on the freezing behavior.
-Fig. \ref{fig:ICE_T}(a), (b), and (c) show the evolution of the freezing front driven by substrate temperatures $T_{sub}$ of $-20^\circ\mathrm{C}$, $-25^\circ\mathrm{C}$, and $-30^\circ\mathrm{C}$, corresponding to Stefan numbers $St=0.25$, $0.31$, and $0.38$, respectively.
+Figure \ref{fig:ICE_T}a-c show the evolution of the freezing front driven by substrate temperatures $T_{sub}$ of $-20^\circ\mathrm{C}$, $-25^\circ\mathrm{C}$, and $-30^\circ\mathrm{C}$, corresponding to Stefan numbers $St=0.25$, $0.31$, and $0.38$, respectively.
 The lower temperature of the substrate speeds up the freezing process.
-Due to the cooling effect of the air, the region of the droplet near the air reaches a lower temperature first, causing the freezing fronts to change from approximately a horizontal shape to a concave one, agreeing well with the experiments \cite{marin2014universality,wang2025energy}.
+Due to the cooling effect of the air, the region of the droplet near the air reaches a lower temperature first, causing the freezing front to evolve from an approximately horizontal shape to a concave one, agreeing well with the experiments \cite{marin2014universality}.